(GUIDE) How To Cook Venison In Pressure Cooker?

 3. Burnt Bottom: If the bottom of the pressure cooker is burnt, it may be due to inadequate deglazing or excessive heat during the searing process.
 Be sure to deglaze the pot thoroughly after searing and adjust the heat accordingly.

-Related: (GUIDE) How To Cook Chicken Legs In Pressure Cooker?
+Related: (GUIDE) How To Make Yogurt In Pressure Cooker?

 Variations And Flavoring Options